 The ability of the ML models to predict the gas selectivity of polymers was measured by a classification problem, where the ML models were used to predict whether polymers in the test set had gas selectivity beyond the Robeson 2008 upper bound.
 Polymers with gas selectivity above the Robeson 2008 upper bound were regarded as "positive", while those below the Robeson 2008 upper bound were regarded as "negative".
 The gas permeabilities of polymers were evaluated using the ML models to determine if they were predicted "positive" or "negative" in the Robeson diagram.
-"True positive" represents polymers that were positive from both experimental measurements and ML prediction; "False positive" represents polymers that were positive from ML prediction but negative from experimental measurements; "True negative" represents polymers that were negative from both experimental measurements and ML prediction, and "False negative" represents polymers that were negative from ML prediction but positive from experimental measurements.
+"True positive" represents polymers that were positive from ML prediction but negative from experimental measurements; "True negative" represents polymers that were polymers that were negative from both experimental measurements and WL prediction but negative from experimental measurements;

+and ML prediction, and "False negative" represents polymers that were negative from ML prediction but positive from experimental measurements.
 We computed the accuracy, precision, and recall scores for identifying the polymers with gas selectivity above the Robeson 2008 upper bound.
 In this study, accuracy refers to the fraction of correct predictions from all predictions made, precision refers to the fraction of "true positive" values from values that were predicted as "positive", and recall refers to the fraction of "true positive" values from all values that were "positive" experimentally.
 The accuracy, precision and recall scores are defined in equations (2) to (4):